Hass Avocado Tree

 Great Tasting, Productive Hass Avocado

-Avocados are native to South-Central Mexico and have been traced as far back as 7000 BC and were likely been cultivated since the Incas civilization in 750 BC.
-But it wasn't the early 1900's did growers see the potential for the avocado in the United States.
+Avocados are native to South-Central Mexico and have been traced as far back as 7000 BC.
+They were likely cultivated since the Inca civilization in 750 BC.
+But it wasn't the early 1900's that growers saw a potential for the Avocado in the United States.

 The Hass was discovered in late 1920's by a postman named Rudolph Hass, who spent all his money on the purchase of a small plot of land in La Habra Heights, California, in order to satisfy his dream of growing avocados.
 With only enough money left to purchase seed from a local avocado pioneer/grower A.R Rideout, he planted with the intent of grafting over the most popular industry-standard of the day, the Fuerte avocado.